ANESTHESIOLOGY Daily News

 The original intent of ERAS was to focus on and improve patients’ recuperation following surgical procedures based on proven standardized processes.
 Several years later, U.S. health systems began adopting the methodology, and some version of advanced surgical protocols is in place at most institutions today.

-During the Sunday session, “Pitfalls & Challenges in ERAS Pathways: Subspecialty Perspective From Cardiac, Obstetric, and Neuroanesthesia,” a panel of experts will dive into strategies for implementing ERAS into generalized and specialty surgery departments.
+During the 2024 session, “Pitfalls & Challenges in ERAS Pathways: Subspecialty Perspective From Cardiac, Obstetric, and Neuroanesthesia,” a panel of experts dove into strategies for implementing ERAS into generalized and specialty surgery departments.
 Session moderator Anoushka M. Afonso, MD, FASA, will begin the discussion by highlighting the fundamental elements of ERAS and its desired effects.

 “The overarching goal of ERAS is to accelerate patient recovery, reduce complications, and enhance the overall experience,” said Dr. Afonso, an anesthesiologist and Director of ERAS programs at Memorial Sloan Kettering Cancer Center in New York City.
 “While these core principles remain constant, their application varies across surgical specialties.”